nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 written in Python, a free high-level language accessible to both programmers and non-programmers with extensive scientific computation capabilities.
-Nipype is documented using a light-weight markup language called RestructuredText, from which print-quality HTML and PDF documentation are generated.
+Nipype is documented using a light-weight markup language called reStructuredText, from which print-quality HTML and PDF documentation are generated.
 The source code is tested using the Nose Python testing framework to ensure robustness and to allow for easier code